hideaway94696/Caden_BlueStampPortfolio/index.md

 Figure 2: Flex Sensor detached from breadboard but still connected.
 Accelerometer attached and wired to breadboard.

+# Description
-The goal of my second milestone was to attach all the major components onto the knee brace.
-Throughout the process, I encountered a number of technical challenges that required troubleshooting and iterative problem-solving.
+The goal of my second milestone was to attach all the major components onto the knee brace and add a buzzer that beeps when certain values are detected.
+As of now, when flex sensor values reach over 3200, the buzzer will release short beeps that indicate the desired squat angle has been reached.
+Additionally, when the acceleration (in the x-axis) is under zero, the buzzer will release a long beep until acceleration is nonnegative.
+None of these values are properly tuned, though, so I'll need to spend some time enhancing the accuracy of the device.
+Throughout the process of finishing my second milestone, I encountered a number of technical challenges that required troubleshooting and iterative problem-solving.

+# Challenges
 I began by soldering the headers onto the accelerometer.
 During this process, I accidentally created several short circuits, which interfered with the functionality of the accelerometer.
 To fix this, I had to carefully desolder the connections and try again.
 After some difficulty, I successfully soldered the headers, allowing me to mount the accelerometer onto the breadboard.

 I also learned how an accelerometer works.
 The Adafruit LSM6DS33 Accelerometer contains an extremely small mass and spring in order to determine acceleration in all three axes.
 Because F = m * a (Newton's Second Law) and F = k * x (Hooke's Law), we can find out acceleration by substituting F for F, making m * a = k * x.
 Since m (mass), k (spring constant), and x (displacement of the spring from equilibrium position) are all known, we can find out acceleration by rearranging the equation to become: a = (k * x)/(m).
 The damper effectively minimizes vibrations to ensure the entire accelerometer doesn't vibrate indefinitely.